 7th February 2021

-Our Chairman, Tim Congdon, is quoted in The Times by David Smith, on the discussion of negative interest rates and the expected effects of much higher rates of growth of money in the UK.
+Our Chair, Tim Congdon, is quoted in The Times by David Smith, on the discussion of negative interest rates and the expected effects of much higher rates of growth of money in the UK.
 You can read more here.

 2nd February 2021

-Our latest article in OMFIF's monthly Bulletin, "A surge in inflation is on the horizon: Money supply growth will make an impact eventually" by our Chairman, Tim Congdon, and Director, Juan Castaneda, is now available to read here.
+Our latest article in OMFIF's monthly Bulletin, "A surge in inflation is on the horizon: Money supply growth will make an impact eventually" by our Chair, Tim Congdon, and Director, Juan Castaneda, is now available to read here.

 14th January 2021

-Our Chairman, Tim Congdon, was quoted in The Telegraph by Ambrose Evans-Pritchard on the early signals of inflation in the US economy, which anticipate a policy change by the Fed even in 2021.
+Our Chair, Tim Congdon, was quoted in The Telegraph by Ambrose Evans-Pritchard on the early signals of inflation in the US economy, which anticipate a policy change by the Fed even in 2021.
 This forecast is in line with the IIMR reports on the effects of the increase in the amount of money since March 2020.